 It’s a complicated web and again, it changes a lot.
 You spend years working on a game and frankly, you often forget what it was like to be standing at the bottom of this absurdly tall mountain you have to climb.

-PA2J: So being blind, Cassie does have the ability to see in some form and that comes through sounds?
+So being blind, Cassie does have the ability to see in some form and that comes through sound?

 She eventually discovers the house and being impulsive, jumps on the first flight across the country to Boston.
 She learns that the place has been abandoned for years and decides to poke around to see what she can find.
 She arrives right before this once-in-a-century type blizzard.

-PA2J: The game set in a fictional mansion in Gloucester MA?
+Perception is set in a fictional mansion in Gloucester, Massachusetts?

-PA2J: New England is known for being maybe the most haunted part of America.
+New England is known for being one of the most haunted parts of America.

-It’s true.
+BG: It’s true.
 Something in the air up here.
-From Poe, to Lovecraft, to King.
+From Poe to Lovecraft, to King.

-PA2J: Can you tell me a little about the games mechanics, what kind of things can you do?
+Can you tell me a little about Perception’s core mechanics, what kind of things can you do?

-PA2J: It does look amazing, for example when Cassie is outside the Mansion, the subtle colouring and the wind blowing, its quite impressive.
+It does look amazing, for example when Cassie is outside the Mansion, the subtle colouring and the wind blowing, it’s quite impressive.
 It makes the game stand out for me.

 So listen carefully, proceed with caution, and use your environment to your advantage.
 That includes keeping tabs on places to hide if you hear it approaching.

-There are many inhabitants of the estate that you’ll run into, Some in the form of ghost living out their key moments in the house’s history and then there’s the Poppets, which we’ll be getting into soon…
+BG: There are many inhabitants of the estate that you’ll run into, Some in the form of ghost living out their key moments in the house’s history and then there are the Poppets, which we’ll be getting into soon…

 When you receive your auditions, there’s always some apprehension when you get to the actual studio.
 How many takes were those cuts based on?
 Sure enough, we got in the studio and Angela hit the ground sprinting.
 We were even able to do a lot of additions in the booth.
 It was a fantastic experience.
 Amanda beamed for days.

-PA2J: Personally I would love to see Perception get V.R Support
+Personally, I would love to see Perception get VR Support

-Massive thanks to Bill Gardner for taking the time to chat with PressA2Join.
+A massive thank you to Bill Gardner for taking the time to chat with me.
 Head over to Perceptions Kickstarter to support the game.